 The Auschwitz Memorial announced the death of Vanda Semyonovna Obiedkova.

-The Jewish organization Chabad.org reported that her daughter shared the after arriving with the rest of her family at a safe location, saying she died April 4, pleading for water in a freezing basement.
+The Jewish organization Chabad.org reported that her daughter shared the news after arriving with the rest of her family at a safe location, saying she died April 4, pleading for water in a freezing basement.

 She was 10 years old when the Nazis occupied Mariupol and killed thousands of Jews in a single day, including her mother.
 She survived in a basement then, and died in a basement in the same city 81 years later.